 Upon reading the jerky's slogan ("You're inadequate!"), Dipper replies, "You said it, brother."
 Hulk Hogan is famous for using 'brother' a lot.

-In "Double Dipper", Dipper clones himself several times, and one comes out wrong because of a paper jam.
-The malfunctioning clone then claws at people's faces while making sounds reminiscent of Doodlebob, the warped, homicidal copy of Spongebob from an episode of Spongebob Squarepants.
+Dipper clones himself several times, and one comes out wrong because of a paper jam.
+The malfunctioning clone then claws at people's faces while making sounds reminiscent of Doodlebob, the warped, homicidal copy of Spongebob from an episode of SpongeBob SquarePants.

 Also very similar to the episode of Phineas and Ferb in which Doofenshmirtz creates multiple copies himself.
 Guess if he had a failed copy.
 Funnily enough, one of Doof's failed copies was due to a paper jam.